jaateixeira/nameit/README.md

 * Research articles are easier to find.
 * Research articles are stored in a standardized way.

-## Advantages of retrieving a file from a hard drive over the publisher's website
+## Advantages of retrieving a well named pdf file from a hard drive over the publisher's website

 - Faster to find it
 - Faster to open it